 You can easily make the update online or visit your local Post Office to fill out a USPS change-of-address form.
 Follow these simple steps to change your address and avoid letters or packages being sent to your old address after you move.

 How to Change Your Address with the USPS

 - Go to USPS.com’s address change page.
 The online version will take you through each step of the process.
 If you prefer, you may instead visit your local Post Office to manually fill out a change-of-address form for free.
-Note: In order to prevent fraud, there is a $1.05 verification fee charged by the U.S. Postal Service to change your address online.
+Note: To prevent fraud, there is a $1.05 verification fee charged by the U.S. Postal Service to change your address online.